see it clearly

 • The hard coconut shell is often used to make things, from bowls to buttons.

-• The flowers of a coconut bloom produce a sap, which can be used as a drink; it can also be fermented to produce "palm wine."
+• The flowers of a coconut bloom produce a sap, which can be used as a drink.
+It can also be fermented to produce "Palm wine."

 • The buds of the coconut blooms are also edible and are known as heart-of-palm.
-They are a rare delicacy and often used in high-end culinary recipes.
+They are a delicacy and often used in high-end culinary recipes.

-Perhaps lesser known than coconuts but no less widespread or useful, dates are a sweet, fiber-filled fruit grown on certain types of palm trees, known as date palms.
-Date palms are specially cultivated for the fruit and probably originated around the Persian Gulf, although today they are grown anywhere the climate is suitable due to their desirability.
-Dates have been a food staple in the Middle East for centuries and are mentioned often in the Bible.
-The fruit has multiple uses, both as food and otherwise:
+Dates are a sweet, fiber-filled fruit grown on certain types of Palm trees, known as Date Palms.
+Date Palms are specially cultivated for the fruit and probably originated around the Persian Gulf, although today they are grown anywhere the climate is suitable due to their desirability.
+Dates have been a food staple in the Middle East for centuries and are often mentioned in the Bible.

 • Multiple puddings and desserts, particularly those of Middle Eastern origin, contain chopped dates, sometimes glazed with glucose syrups.